Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - ✅ - Logic for enable output subfolder in settings
     - First time user - Set to false
     - this is preventing "save settings"
+- ✅ - Fix after i search for a project and i go in settings, and then click save settings.
+Once i return to the main window, i want to be able to see my last search results, thus search entry needs to be populated correctly, and the correct items i search need to be shown in project tree

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder